 Otto planned to use Exasol as an access layer, taking data from a data lake and warehouse to process reports.
 But the feeder system data structures retained twice as much data, requiring an overly complex loading path.
 They needed a solution behind the data warehouse to get data to Tableau quickly.

 Midway through the PoC, Otto replaced its data warehouse with Exasol, retaining Hadoop as a raw data store.
 We quickly learned Otto’s security requirements meant going beyond a new database.
 Together with their team, we implemented a spark connector as part of a joint hackathon with Otto, Exasol, and partners.

 “Exasol’s analytics database proved impressive.
-Primarily due to an excellent price-performance ratio: low costs coupled with exceptional performance and integration with Hadoop.”Andreas Bonet, Product Owner at Otto
+Primarily due to an excellent price-performance ratio: low costs coupled with exceptional performance and integration with Hadoop.”Andreas Bonet, Product Owner

 With its new Exasol architecture, Otto teams report:

 Data is stored and processed directly in the main memory with Exasol’s in-memory technology and parallel processing.
 Thousands of Otto users can access the data at the same time without sacrificing speed or performance

 Intelligent algorithms monitor and auto-tune database performance.
 Otto’s teams can integrate a variety of programming languages via user defined functions (UDF)